-Table 3-1 Description of Parameters in IPsec Tunnels Web Page
+Table 3.1 Description of Parameters in IPsec Tunnels Web Page

-Field Name Description Default Value General Settings IPsec Enable the IPsec Tunnel Disable Peer Address IP address of the remote device which can be - dynamic (any address) or static (fixed address) Remote Subnet Remote subnet can be either None (Host only) - or Network (IP and Netmask) Connection type Tunnel mode or Transport mode Tunnel BB 41 1 Authentication Settings Method Pre-Shared Key - ID Local ID How the local participant should be identified IP for authentication which can be IP, E-mail, or Domete ID Domain Name Λ Remote ID How the remote participant should be Any identified for authentication which can be Any, IP, E-mail, or Domain Name IKE Settings IKEv2 Support of IKEv2 Permit Phase 1 SA Mode Choose how IKE negotiation is performed Main Mode 1 11400 1 071 III Guo between Main Mode and Aggressive Mode Mail Mode DH Group Diffie-Hellman groups, determine the strength 1024-bit of the key used in the key exchange process: DH Group 2 (1024-bit) or DH Group 5 (1536- bit) Encryption Encryption algorithm used in the key AES128 Algorithm exchange process: Either 3DES or AES Authentication Hash algorithm used to authenticate packet SHA1 Algorithm data in the key exchange process of IKEv1 phase 1: Either MD5 or SHA1 SA Life Time How long a particular instance of a connection 10,800 (a set of encryption/authentication keys for user packets) should last, from successful negotiation to expiry.
-The value can be from Perfect Forward 300 to 86,400 seconds.
-Unchecked Secrecy Whether Perfect Forward Secrecy of keys is desired on the connection's keying channel.
-Offichecked Phase 2 SA Protocol Choose how IP packet will be encrypted and ESP I Hase 2 OA 11010001 verify: either Encapsulate Security Payload LOI (ESP) or IP Authentication Header (AH) DH Group Diffie-Hellman groups, determine the strength Group 2 (1024-bit) of the key used in the key exchange process: 0.00p = (.0= .
-5.t) DH Group 2 (1024-bit) or DH Group 5 (1536- bit) Encryption Select which key size and encryption AES128 Algorithm algorithm will be used in IPsec tunnel: either 3DES or AES128 Authentication Section of hash algorithm to be used to SHA1 Algorithm authenticate packet data in the IPsec tunnel: 04117 = either MD5 or SHA1 0000 SA Life Time Value that represents the lifetime of the IKE 3600 key which is dedicated in Phase 2 between both end host and network.
-The available setting ranges is from 180 to 86,400 seconds.
-Dead Peer Detection Settings

-Field Name Description Default Value DPD Action Select either Hold or Restart the tunnel's security association for the peer.
-Note that Hold is suitable for a statistically defined tunnel.
-Hold DPD Interval Duration of time for sending hello message to the peer device: value from 1 to 65535 seconds.
-30 seconds DPD Timeout Duration of time to declare that the peer is dead: value from 1 to 65535 seconds.
-120 seconds
+Field Name Description Default Value

+General Settings

+IPsec Enable the IPsec Tunnel Disable

+NAT Traversal Enable the NAT Traversal mechanism Enable

+Peer Address IP address of the remote -

+device which can be

+dynamic (any address) or

+static (fixed address)

+Remote Subnet Remote subnet can be -

+either None (Host only) or

+Connection type Network (IP and Netmask) Tunnel mode or Transport Tunnel

+Connection type mode runner

+Authenticat ion Settings

+Method Pre-Shared Key -

+Local ID How the local participant IP

+should be identified for

+authentication which can

+be IP, E-mail, or Domain

+Domete ID Name ۸

+Remote ID How the remote participant should be Any

+identified for

+authentication which can

+be Any, IP, E-mail, or

+Domain Name

+IKE Se ettings

+IKEv2 Support of IKEv2 Permit

+Phase 1 SA Mode Choose how IKE Main Mode

+negotiation is performed

+between Main Mode and

+DH Group Aggressive Mode Diffie-Hellman groups, 1024-bit

+DH Group Diffie-Hellman groups, determine the strength of 1024-bit

+the key used in the key

+exchange process: DH

+Group 2 (1024-bit) or DH

+Group 5 (1536-bit)

+Encryption Algorithm Encryption algorithm used AES128

+in the key exchange

+process: Either 3DES or

+Authentication AES Hash algorithm used to SHA1

+Algorithm authenticate packet data SHAT

+Aigorium in the key exchange

+process of IKEv1 phase 1:

+Either MD5 or SHA1

+SA Life Time How long a particular 10,800

+instance of a connection (a

+set of

+encryption/authentication

+keys for user packets)

+should last, from

+successful negotiation to expiry.
+The value can be

+expiry.
+The value can be

+Field Name Description Default Value

+from 300 to 86,400

+seconds.

+Perfect Forward Whether Perfect Forward Unchecked

+Secrecy Secrecy of keys is desired

+on the connection's keying

+channel.

+Phase 2 SA Protocol Choose how IP packet will ESP

+be encrypted and verify:

+either Encapsulate

+Security Payload (ESP) or

+IP Authentication Header

+(AH)

+DH Group Diffie-Hellman groups, Group 2 (1024-bit)

+determine the strength of

+the key used in the key

+exchange process: DH

+Group 2 (1024-bit) or DH

+Group 5 (1536-bit) .==

+Encryption Algorithm Select which key size and AES128

+encryption algorithm will

+be used in IPsec tunnel:

+A 41 41 either 3DES or AES128 0114.4

+Authentication Section of hash algorithm SHA1

+Algorithm to be used to authenticate

+packet data in the IPsec

+tunnel: either MD5 or SHA1

+SA Life Time Value that represents the 3600

+SA LITE TIME lifetime of the IKE key 3000

+which is dedicated in

+Phase 2 between both end

+host or network.
+The

+available setting ranges is

+from 180 to 86,400

+seconds.

+Dead Peer Dete ection Settings

+DPD Action Select either Hold or Hold

+Restart the tunnel's

+security association for the

+peer.
+Note that Hold is

+suitable for a statistically

+defined tunnel.

+DPD Interval Duration of time for 30 seconds

+sending hello message to

+the peer device: value

+from 1 to 65535 seconds.

+DPD Timeout Duration of time to declare 120 seconds

+that the peer is dead: value

+from 1 to 65535 seconds.